Yukkuricraft/yukkuricraft.net/content/announcements/2023/06/no-nsfw.md

 ---

 Alright, the day has arrived and the change is now fully in effect.
-To reiterate, YukkuriCraft **no longer** tolerates NSFW content or behavior.
+To reiterate, Yukkuricraft **no longer** tolerates NSFW content or behavior.
 Our rules have been updated to reflect this;
 * General Rule 3 has been changed to outright reject NSFW content and behavior
 * Discord Rule 5 has been removed as it was redundant after this change and the condition it provided is no longer valid